morningrunning/markets/README.md

 # Markets
-Markest is a basic cli Ruby gem that scrapes the latest financial and business related news from The Atlantic.
+Markets is a basic cli Ruby gem that scrapes the latest financial and business related news from The Atlantic.
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/markets`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem